woodjosh/EMI-Internship/README.md

 1. Configure settings of the path estimation node
 1. Connect to and initialize the turtlebot via ssh
 1. Record video of robot traveling through environment
-1. Record the output of the path estimation nodes
+1. Launch and record output of the path estimation nodes
 1. Drive robot through environment using teleoperation
+1. Shut everything down
 1. Visualize and analyze data in MATLAB

 ### Configure settings of the path  estimation node